 Nishitetsu Resort Inn Beppu

 It is a perfect place to relax and unwind.
-Whether you’re looking for a quiet place to get away from it all or a place to socialize and meet new people, the Nishitetsu Resort Inn Beppu has something for everyone.
+Whether you’re looking for a quiet place to get away from it all or socialize and meet new people, the Nishitetsu Resort Inn Beppu accommodates diverse desires.

 Beppu Cozy rental is a great place to stay while in Beppu.
 The staff is incredibly friendly and welcoming, and the accommodations are comfortable and clean.
 It’s a great value for the price, and I would highly recommend it to anyone visiting the area.

 The Small TOJI Room Long Stay rental is one of the best places to stay in Beppu.
 It’s a small room, clean and comfortable, with a private bath.

 Things to Do in Beppu, Japan